 If you don't care about privacy, you can use Microsoft OneNote or Google Keep.
 There are many features and they are simple to use, but these are proprietary application, you can't verify what they are doing with your data and these companies are known to care little for privacy.

 Evernotes is free to use and has many features, but it is - like OneNote and Google Keep closed source.
-Encryption is an option and the algorithms are now a bit better than in the past, where the weak RC2 algorithm was used for encryption, but there is still no authenticated encryption.
+Encryption is an option and the algorithms are now a bit better than in the past, where the weak RC2 algorithm was used for encryption, but there is still no authenticated encryption that prevents tampering attacks.

-Laverna is the only application here, that can be used also without any registration and installation.
+Laverna is the only application here, that can be used without any registration and installation - like Browser Notebook.
 Encryption is an option, that is disabled by default.
 Like Turtle it uses authenticated encryption, but also not a memory-hard key derivation function to protect against custom hardware attacks.Home: Laverna